chromatic-protocol/docs/docs/contracts/reference/errors.md

 string constant NOT_ENOUGH_FREE_LIQUIDITY = "NEFL";
 ```

+_Error code indicating that there is not enough free liquidity available in liquidity pool when open a new poisition._
 ### TOO_SMALL_AMOUNT

 ```solidity
 string constant TOO_SMALL_AMOUNT = "TSA";
 ```

+_Error code indicating that the specified amount is too small when add liquidity to each bin._
 ### INVALID_ORACLE_VERSION

 ```solidity
 string constant INVALID_ORACLE_VERSION = "IOV";
 ```

+_Error code indicating that the provided oracle version is invalid or unsupported._
 ### EXCEED_MARGIN_RANGE

 ```solidity
 string constant EXCEED_MARGIN_RANGE = "IOV";
 ```

+_Error code indicating that the specified value exceeds the allowed margin range when claim a position._
 ### UNSUPPORTED_TRADING_FEE_RATE

 ```solidity
 string constant UNSUPPORTED_TRADING_FEE_RATE = "UTFR";
 ```

+_Error code indicating that the provided trading fee rate is not supported._
 ### ALREADY_REGISTERED_ORACLE_PROVIDER

 ```solidity
 string constant ALREADY_REGISTERED_ORACLE_PROVIDER = "ARO";
 ```

+_Error code indicating that the oracle provider is already registered._
 ### ALREADY_REGISTERED_TOKEN

 ```solidity
 string constant ALREADY_REGISTERED_TOKEN = "ART";
 ```

+_Error code indicating that the settlement token is already registered._
 ### UNREGISTERED_TOKEN

 ```solidity
 string constant UNREGISTERED_TOKEN = "URT";
 ```

+_Error code indicating that the settlement token is not registered._
 ### INTEREST_RATE_NOT_INITIALIZED

 ```solidity
 string constant INTEREST_RATE_NOT_INITIALIZED = "IRNI";
 ```

+_Error code indicating that the interest rate has not been initialized._
 ### INTEREST_RATE_OVERFLOW

 ```solidity
 string constant INTEREST_RATE_OVERFLOW = "IROF";
 ```

+_Error code indicating that the provided interest rate exceeds the maximum allowed rate._
 ### INTEREST_RATE_PAST_TIMESTAMP

 ```solidity
 string constant INTEREST_RATE_PAST_TIMESTAMP = "IRPT";
 ```

+_Error code indicating that the provided timestamp for an interest rate is in the past._
 ### INTEREST_RATE_NOT_APPENDABLE

 ```solidity
 string constant INTEREST_RATE_NOT_APPENDABLE = "IRNA";
 ```

+_Error code indicating that the provided interest rate record cannot be appended to the existing array._
 ### INTEREST_RATE_ALREADY_APPLIED

 ```solidity
 string constant INTEREST_RATE_ALREADY_APPLIED = "IRAA";
 ```

+_Error code indicating that an interest rate has already been applied and cannot be modified further._
 ### UNSETTLED_POSITION

 ```solidity
 string constant UNSETTLED_POSITION = "USP";
 ```

+_Error code indicating that the position is unsettled._
 ### INVALID_POSITION_QTY

 ```solidity
 string constant INVALID_POSITION_QTY = "IPQ";
 ```

+_Error code indicating that the position quantity is invalid._

 ## CLBToken